GSA/piv-guides/_networkconfig/11_accept-all-piv.md

 ## 1 Network Ports and Protocols

 Your network must have access to the PIV/CAC Issuers' websites for other agencies so it can validate their certificates.
 Your agency's domain controllers, servers, and workstations must have access to the PIV/CAC Issuers' On-line Certificate Status Protocol (OCSP) Responder and Certificate Revocation List (CRL) links so you can validate certificate-revocation statuses in real-time.
 OCSP and CRL end-points are used to define configurations for the firewalls.
 You must allow access to these end-points through the firewalls so this will work.
-For additional information, see the FPKI-Guides' [Network Ports and Protocols Playbook]({{site.baseurl}}/networkconfig/ports/#network-ports-and-protocols).
+For additional information, see the PIV-Guides' [Network Ports and Protocols Playbook]({{site.baseurl}}/networkconfig/ports/#network-ports-and-protocols).

 You can find the OCSP and CRL links in the [PIV/CAC Issuers List](#piv-and-cac-issuers-list) below.